 All parents are required to help with special cleaning projects during the year and also during the summer.
 A cleaning and maintenance schedule is made up at the beginning of the school year.
 A summer cleaning schedule is made up in spring.
 Parental help in this area keeps our maintenance costs down.
-Parents are given a \$300 tuition assistance for each child if they participate in all required cleaning assignments.
+Parents are given \$300 in tuition assistance for each child if they participate in all required cleaning assignments.
 Families who do not fulfill the cleaning maintenance requirements will have \$300 added to their invoice.

-With the \$300 tuition assistance listed above, the new tuition rates for the school year 2016-2017 will be as follows:
+With the \$300 tuition assistance listed above, the new tuition rates for the school year 2019-2020 will be as follows:

-A non-member family will be charged tuition of \$3500 per child.
+A non-member family will be charged tuition of \$2,600 per child.

-A family that is a member of St. Paul's will be charged tuition of \$1600 per child.
-(This lower rate is because of a tuition assistance based on volunteerism and active St. Paul's membership and support.)
+A family that is a member of our area WELS congregations will be charged tuition of \$1,600 per child.
+(This lower rate is because of a tuition assistance based on volunteerism and active church membership and support.)